Canada

 Montreal Off The Beaten Path: Discover These 7 Unusual Places on Foot

-As the April days are getting longer and warmer, it's absolutely mandatory that you spend more time outside.
+As the April days are getting longer and warmer, you must spend more time outside.
 Especially when you can still enjoy it mosquito-free!
 I don't know about you, but I become very excited when I get a chance to explore a new place.
 And, by the way, a new place does not mean going far.
 Even if it's your own city or town, I guarantee there will always be something new yet to be discovered.
 That has been the case for me in Montreal where I happen to spend quite a bit of my time over the past two years.
-I've walked pretty much everywhere in the 5 km / 3 mile radius from the central train station.
+I've walked pretty much everywhere in the 5 km / 3-mile radius of the central train station.
 Mostly after work though when it's already dark outside.
-But longer spring days let me see more at a daylight, that's why I'm always up to a nice walk after work.
+But longer spring days let me see more in daylight, that's why I'm always up for a nice walk after work.
 Continue reading to learn about an itinerary that I really enjoyed.
-It's strenuous due to its length and slightly off the beaten path, but I'm sure you'll like it too.
+It's strenuous due to its length and slightly off-the-beaten-path, but I'm sure you'll like it too.

 This newly renovated piece of land combines a contemporary style of nearby Griffintown with old good brutalist walls.